Time zones lost when upgrading from Redmine 1.4 to 2.0

 The hard-coded time is the time that the upgrade occurred so as not to update times from after the upgrade.

-#3 Updated by Jean-Philippe Lang 12 months ago
+#3 Updated by Jean-Philippe Lang over 5 years ago

 - Status changed from New to Resolved